chisui/dakka/thesis/main.md

 Since any running Actor system has to be finite we can use the fact that we can represent finite paths inside an Actor system for our Actor references.
 We can parametrize our Actor references by the path of the Actor that it refers to.

-Unfortunately creating Actor references yourself is not as useful as one might expect.
 The Actor type is not sufficient to refer to a given Actor.
 Since an Actor may create multiple Actors of the same type you also need a way to differentiate between them in order to reference them directly.
 The easiest way would be to order created Actors by creation time and use an index inside the resulting list.